kolbytn/mindcraft/README.md

 You can configure the agent's name, model, and prompts in their profile like `andy.json`.

-You can configure project details in `settings.json`.
+You can configure project details in `settings.js`.
+[See file for more details](settings.js)

 ### Online Servers
 To connect to online servers your bot will need an official Microsoft/Minecraft account.
 You can use your own personal one, but will need another account if you want to connect with it.
-Here is an example settings for this:
+Here are example settings for this:
 ```
-{
-    "minecraft_version": "1.20.4",
 "host": "111.222.333.444",
 "port": 55920,
 "auth": "microsoft",

-    "allow_insecure_coding": false
-}
+// rest is same...
 ```
 ‼️Make sure your bot's name in the profile.json matches the account name!
 Otherwise the bot will spam talk to itself.